Prediabetes - Am I at Risk?

 How is Prediabetes and Diabetes Diagnosed?

-Some of these tests may require that you have not had anything to eat for 12 hours (fasting) and only water to drink, so check with your doctor.
+Some of these tests may require that you have not had anything to eat for 12 hours (fasting) and only water to drink, so check with your doctor before you have blood tests completed.

 What Tests Are Used to Diagnose Diabetes?